figaw/praqma.com/_services/josra.md

 The chance to discuss with like-minded peers in different companies provides insights and cross-fertilization that is hard to find in any other environment.
 {: .highlight}

 Between meetings, all tools in the Josra toolstack are being discussed and innovated through different Trello boards made available to all alliance members.
 More lengthy discussions and general feedback can be communicated at the “Joint Open Source Roadmap Alliance” LinkedIn group.

 ## _Get the development tools you wish existed_{: .highlight}

+{% include call_to_action.html %}